feng-zh/classfinder/README.md

     Find class name from classpath.

     SCOPE:
-    -pid <PID>
-    Lookup class from the specified local process.
-(NOTE: Classpath longer than 1024 chars, may cause missing path item.)
-    -cmd <String in CMD>
-    Lookup class from the local process by string in command.
-(NOTE: Classpath longer than 1024 chars, may cause missing path item.)
     -classpath <PATH LIST> [-jre <JAVA HOME>]
     Lookup class from the provided class path
     (EMPTY)